This document introduces the concepts that you need to understand to configure Google Cloud external HTTP(S) Load Balancing.

 HTTP(S) Load Balancing is a regional service when the Standard Network Service Tier is used.
 Its backend instance groups or NEGs must all be located in the region used by the load balancer's external IP address and forwarding rule.

-instance.
-For the health check probes to function correctly, you must create a
+each available instance.
+For the health check probes to function correctly, you

 For more information about health checks, see Creating health checks.